 M Family Foundation’s 4th Annual

-This year, we were able to connect with more people than ever before to raise awareness, increase education, and provide financial support to the brave women and children who are battling Ovarian Cancer and Pediatric Cancer.
-We grasped the challenge and decided that we all can be together in spirit for our first ever Virtual Cancer Superhero Run.
-Throughout the course of September, we celebrated survivors who have won their fight and those who shine on through their loved ones.
+Last year, we were able to connect with more people than ever before to raise awareness, increase education, and provide financial support to the brave women and children who are battling Ovarian and Pediatric Cancer.
+While the Covid-19 Pandemic provided us with many challenges, we didn’t let that stop us!
+We ran together in spirit for our first ever Virtual Cancer Superhero Run.
+Throughout the month of September, we celebrated survivors who have won their fight as well as those who shine on through their loved ones.

-As September has come to an end, we wanted to say thank you to everyone hat participated in our 4th Annual Cancer Superhero Run.
-We considered canceling our event this year because of COVID-19, but when our honoree Michael Daniel Santana Carrion lost his battle with cancer in July, we knew that we could not just skip this year because we were facing adversity.
+We want to thank everybody that participated in our 4th Annual Cancer Superhero Run.
+We considered canceling our event last year because of COVID-19, but when our honoree Michael Daniel Santana Carrion lost his battle with cancer in July, we knew that we had to find a way to honor his legacy.
 Michael met adversity head-on with faith, love, and hope.

 We truly appreciate your participation and hope to see your support in the future!

 Michelle Owens, the beloved sister to our very own, Julie Owens VanDyke, is one of our race honoree’s.
 Michelle was a beautiful, kind, loving woman, with the ever-infectious SMILE

 Michelle may have lost her battle with cancer, but her spirit is still very much alive within those of us who were fortunate enough to have known her.

 Make the world a better place by showing YOUR “Smiles for Michelle”.